semrush/intergalactic/website/docs2/style/design-tokens/design-tokens-usage.md

 ---
 title: Usage in design
-tabs: Design tokens('index'), Usage in design('design-tokens-usage'), Usage in development('design-tokens-usage-development'), Example('design-tokens-code')
+tabs: Design tokens('design-tokens'), Usage in design('design-tokens-usage'), Usage in development('design-tokens-usage-development'), Example('design-tokens-code')
 ---

 ## What is a design token?